gkamer8/FEC2020/README.md

 # FEC2020

-In working for a political campaign, it is sometimes advantageous to automate certain tasks relating to the FEC.
-Part of this is exploration of campaign data, like other candidates' cash on hand, or summarizing how other campaigns are raising money.
-This repository contains some ad-hoc functions for examining FEC data using their API.
+In working for a political campaign, it is sometimes advantageous to automate  tasks related to the FEC.
+These tasks may include exploring campaign data, like other candidates' cash on hand, or summarizing how other campaigns are raising money.
+This repository contains some ad-hoc functions for examining campaign finance data using the FEC's API.

 The functionality is all in main.py